 Each classroom is visited by a volunteer reader five times throughout the school year, during which the reader engages the students through interactive reading.
 At the end of each visit, students each pick their own book to keep and enjoy at home.
 Locally, RIF serves around 2,500 children a year through a network of more than 200 volunteers, distributing about 12,000 books a year.
 We have distributed more than 250,000 books since our inception and have served more than 43,000 Nashville children.

 Books for Nashville’s Kids

 Through our Books for Nashville’s Kids (BFNK) book distribution program, Book’em provides a service that no other Nashville nonprofit offers — supplying thousands of books to organizations that serve underprivileged children in Davidson County.
 Book’em provides books to Habitat for Humanity, Metro Nashville Public Schools, Davidson County Juvenile Court, St. Luke’s Community House, Metro Public Health Department, and many more organizations.
-Last year, more than 70,000 books were distributed through Books for Nashville’s Kids.
+In 2018, more than 100,000 books were distributed through Books for Nashville’s Kids.

 Ready for Reading

 Our Ready for Reading program places reading volunteers in local preschools and early learning centers.
 These reading volunteers act as reading role models.
 Our reading volunteers read on a weekly or bi-weekly basis one-on-one, to small groups of children or to an entire classroom.
 The weekly schedule allows the children to get to know the volunteers well and anticipate their visits with much excitement.
 Story time training is provided to aid the volunteers in having a successful experience with the children.